-Updated: May 29, 2020
+Updated: November 18, 2020

 Burr Ridge Veterinary Clinic’s clients, patients, and staff are our family so we’re focused on doing everything needed to keep our family safe and healthy.
-We want to assure you that none of BRVC’s doctors or staff are exhibiting COVID-19 symptoms (fever, cough, shortness of breath), no one has been exposed to someone who has tested positive for COVID-19, and no one has traveled outside of the U.S. since January 1.
-In addition, we’re using recommended cleaning, personal protective equipment, and social distancing guidelines to minimize the possibility of transmitting the coronavirus to you or your family members and amongst our staff.
+We want to assure you that none of BRVC’s doctors or staff are exhibiting COVID-19 symptoms (fever, cough, shortness of breath, etc.), no one has been exposed to someone who has tested positive for COVID-19, and no one has traveled outside of the U.S. since January 1.
+In addition, we’re using recommended cleaning, personal protective equipment, and physical distancing guidelines to minimize the possibility of transmitting the coronavirus to you or your family members and amongst our staff.

 The following are our veterinary services protocols in accordance with the Centers for Disease Control (CDC), American Veterinary Medical Association (AVMA) and American Animal Hospital Association’s (AAHA) recommendations.

 - If you’re experiencing a fever, cough or shortness of breath or have been in contact with someone showing those symptoms or who tested positive for COVID-19, please call us at (630) 598-0600 to reschedule your pet’s appointment unless a healthy family representative can bring Fluffy or Fido to the clinic.

 - Wear a face mask that covers your mouth and nose when talking with our staff outside of the clinic or while in the clinic.